xiaoyang-sde/knowledge-base/docs/c-plus-plus-primer/01-basic-type.md

 ## `const` Qualifier

 The `const` variable can't be assigned after initialization, such as `const int buf_size = 512`.
-If the value of the constant variable is a complie-time constant, the compiler will replace uses of the variable with its value.
+If the value of the constant variable is a compile-time constant, the compiler will replace uses of the variable with its value.

 Constant variables are defined as local to the file.
 To share a constant variable across multiple files, the `extern` keyword could be used on both its definition and declaractions.